raballew/okd-the-hard-way/docs/02-services.md

 Programming Interface (API) and port 22623 is related to the MachineConfig service of the cluster.
 The service that runs the Hypertext Transfer Protocol (HTTP) server uses port 8080.
 Port 5000 is used by the mirror registry.
-All of the firewall rules have already been in the [kickstart file](../src/01-hypervisor/services.ks).
+All of the firewall rules have already been configured in the [kickstart file](../src/01-hypervisor/services.ks).

 ## DHCP server